alexandru/alexn.org/_posts/2017-10-15-functional-programming.md

 even though most interesting breakthroughs in computer science come from academia.

-Which is probably why we keep reinventing the same two languages, somehow expecting different results and personally I'm getting the feeling that we are in Groundhog Day, that movie from 1993.

 ## Can We do FP in Any Language?

 Yes, although some programming languages are better than others.